tsugiproject/tsugi/docs/ABOUT.md

 ==================================================

-The overall goal of the TSUGI framework is to make it as simple as possible to write an LTI 1.x (and soon 2.x) tool and put it into production.
+The overall goal of the TSUGI framework is to make it as simple as possible to write
+IMS Learning Tools Interoperability™ (LTI)™ tools supporting LTI 1.x (and soon 2.x) and put them into production.
 The framework hides all the detail of the IMS standards behind an API.
+The use of this framework does not automatically imply any type of IMS certification.
+Tools and products that use this framework must still go through the formal certification process through IMS (www.imsglobal.org).

 My overall goal is to create a learning ecosystem that spans all the LMS systems including Sakai, Moodle, Blackboard, Desire2Learn,